-I’ve always been a calendar and diary kinda girl.
+I’ve always been a calendar and diary kind of girl, and.
 I like to see it written down however lately I’ve been using my calendar on my phone.
 It’s colour coded for life, work, kids, blog, there are quite a few and it has been amazing!
-However, I told myself this year that its time to get with the old again and have bought two new planners and reinvented an old one as a new ‘travel’ planner.
+However, I told myself this year that its time to get with the old again and have bought two new planners, one is amazing and is a diary and organiser in one!
+The other is a motivational and productivity planner, this is all new to me so can’t really comment yet, but I love it!
+I also reinvented an old organiser as a new ‘travel’ planner.
 Why not spend an hour or two making some plans.

 5. Get outside into the big wide world